 Lack of access to the houses is a barrier for preservation groups But even perfectly preserved, the houses would still be off-limits to the public, which would continue to know them through decades-old photos.
 So why does it matter if the houses, forever young on film, are altered in real life?

 Right now, only one of the 75 houses – Philip Johnson’s Glass House, which he willed to the National Trust for Historic Preservation – is safe.
 Richard Bergmann, a local architect and veteran of many preservation fights, estimates that a dozen of the houses on Mr. Gore’s list have been torn down.
 Many others are endangered.
 “The developers have moved in, and they’re making a lot of money,” said John Johansen, 89, the celebrated modernist who designed seven houses in New Canaan.
-Three have been demolished, one altered beyond recognition.
+Of those seven, three have been demolished, one altered beyond recognition.
 “It's a very ugly situation,” he said.

 John Black Lee, a New Canaan architect, speaks to preservation groups around the country about saving clusters of modernist houses.
 “I tell them that the only way you can do it is through publicity – you have to give tours, publish articles, do anything get the word out.”
 At one speech, in Oklahoma City, he says, “I think they were disappointed that I didn’t have a magic bullet.”